basnijholt/glove80/README.md

   the source of truth; regeneration must leave them unchanged.
 - **sources/variant_metadata.json** stores the metadata we need to keep intact (titles, UUIDs, notes, tags, release filenames).
-- **src/tailorkey_builder/layers/** defines every layer as code: each module loads the Windows baseline, applies variant-specific patches, and returns the final layer. `layers/base.py` houses shared helpers (data loading, cloning, patching).
+- **src/tailorkey_builder/layers/** defines every layer declaratively using `LayerSpec`/`KeySpec`.
+Each module encodes the canonical bindings, applies any OS- or feature-specific tweaks in code, and returns the finished layer.
+  `layers/base.py` houses the shared helpers for building, cloning, and patching layers.
 - **src/tailorkey_builder/layouts.py** composes all layers for a variant and merges them with the preserved metadata.
 This is the single entry point the generator and tests call.